SvanBoxel/codeowners-action/README.md

 # CODEOWNERS Action
 Use this action to extract your CODEOWNER file information.
 It parses all the information and exports it as JSON.
-This outputs is available via the `steps` output context.
+This output is available via the `steps` output context.
 The output key is `codeowners`

 ## Usage
 Use this Action in your Actions workflow: